XenitAB/xenitab.github.io/docs/xks/developer-guide/wsl2.md

 ## Installation of WSL2 - Windows Subsystem for Linux

+The reason for this documentation is that we are using a number of linux based tools to be able to have a good integration with Windows, we recommend to use linux as a base for this.
-For this we used Ubuntu version 2004.2021.825.0 but other distributions might work, but not verified.
+This document is verified using Ubuntu version 2004.2021.825.0 but other distributions will most likely work.

 [Install via Powershell](https://docs.microsoft.com/en-us/windows/wsl/install)